datvo2k/datvo2k/README.md

 I ❤️ DevopsSec!

-Hi, My name is Dat Vo.
-I am a Junior DevopsSec with 1 year experience.
-I want to learn and absorb new technologies.
-In my repos you'll find projects created using
+Hi, My name is Dat Vo.I am an enthusiast of cutting-edge technologies, particularly Cloud Computing and Website Security.
+Furthermore, I enjoy learning, finding the practical approach, and eventually mastering new technologies.
+I also investigate website vulnerabilities as a pastime.
+As a DevOps with 1 year of experience, I am proficient at integrating CI/CD systems into the work process between teams to shorten the product development process and ensure product security.

 ## 𝗠𝘆 𝗧𝗲𝗰𝗸 𝗦𝘁𝗮𝗰𝗸